-As discussed in Note 3 to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact of the District is unknown.
+As discussed in Note 4 to the 2020 financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
+Management's plan in response to this matter is described in Note 4.
 Our opinion is not modified with respect to this matter.